Then God said to one of his angels, “Go ye down below the firmament and spread harmony amongst men.”

 What did size matter when shoes looked this good?
 “No, they fit like a glove, and I love them!”

 “Will that be cash or credit?”

-She floated from the shop in an enhanced state of ecstasy.
-The train station was less than five minutes’ walk away, and for the first of these minutes, she was buoyed on a fluffy white cloud, convinced that all eyes were upon her shiny new shoes.
-Rapidly though, her cloud darkened, transforming into an angry black storm surge, firing bolts of jagged lightning into her tender feet.
+She floated from the shop in an enhanced state of elation.
+The train station was less than five minutes’ walk away, and for the first of these minutes, she was buoyed on a fluffy white cloud, convinced all eyes were upon her gleaming new shoes.
+Rapidly though the cloud transformed, changing to an angry storm-surge, firing bolts of jagged lightening into her tender feet.
 Her happy smile melted, to be replaced by a furrowed brow and increasingly alarmed eyes.

-This day however luck was her companion, and her conquest of the mountain coincided with the arrival of the train.
+Luck however was on her side and conquest of this barrier coincided with the arrival of the train.
 Thoroughly drained, she flopped onto a vacant seat beside the window.
 Her feet were killing her.
 This new pair of shoes that had looked so appealing in the shop, now conspired to squeeze the last drop of blood from her throbbing toes.
 The doors closed automatically and the train pulled slowly out of the station.
 “This is your guard speaking,” came a hollow voice from the speaker above her head.
 “Will passengers please report any unaccompanied packages or anything else suspicious to me.
 I can be found . . . “

 “Yea-yea, heard it all before.”